angular/angular-seed/README.md

 configuration file to run them.

 * the configuration is found at `karma.conf.js`
-* the unit tests are found in next to the code they are testing and are named as `..._test.js`.
+* the unit tests are found next to the code they are testing and are named as `..._test.js`.

 The easiest way to run the unit tests is to use the supplied npm script: